repaygithub/cactus/docs/Forms/API Documentation.md

 import { validateRequired } from '@repay/cactus-form'
 ```

-To use `required` without the validator you'd need to pass an explicit `validate` function, like a noop.
+To use `required` without the validator you'd need to pass an explicit `validate` function, like a noop (or use `configureDefaults`/`withDefaults` to set a default validator).

 ### Refs & Extensions